 The Best Years: 2023

-In terms of performance and power train, the 2023 Lexus RX 350 is equipped with a refined 2.4-liter T24A-FTS turbo I4 engine with an 8-speed automatic transmission, producing an impressive 275 horsepower.
+Under the hood, the 2023 Lexus RX 350 is flexing a refined 2.4-liter T24A-FTS turbo I4 engine paired with an 8-speed automatic transmission.
+With 275 horses under the hood, it’s got some serious pep in its step.

-The new Lexus Safety System+ 3.0, a standard feature, includes an array of safety technologies, such as a pre-collision system with pedestrian detection, lane tracing, and road sign assist.
+Safety-wise, Lexus isn’t messing around.
+The new Lexus Safety System+ 3.0 comes standard, packed with goodies like a pre-collision system with pedestrian detection, lane tracing, and road sign assist.
+It’s like having a guardian angel riding shotgun.

 Lexus RX 350 Average Resale Values